aleascript/resonance/index.md

 **a way to turn what matters in a fictional situation into a resolution.**

-This is where Resonance introduces one of its fundamental concepts: the **Mise**.
+This is where Resonance introduces one of its fundamental concepts: the **Bet**.

 ---

-## The Mise
+## The Bets

 Resonance uses a specific term for the fictional elements that can influence a resolution:

-**Mise**.

-The plural is **Mises**.

-The word comes from the French idea of *placing something into the balance*.
+A bet is not an abstract modifier attached to a character sheet.

+**It is something that exists in the fiction before it exists in the mechanics.**

-A **Mise** is a piece of fictional truth that is relevant to the current situation and can be brought into the resolution.
+A Bet is a fictional element that a player chooses to put into the balance of a resolution.

-It can be:
+It can be anything that matters in the current situation:

+- a skill;
 - an experience;
+- an object;
 - a relationship;
-- an object;
+- an emotion;
 - an environmental condition;
-- an emotion;
-- a belief;
-- a wound;
+- a weakness;
 - a cultural trait;
 - an advantage created by the situation;
 - or any other element that genuinely matters in the fiction.

-A Mise is **not a bonus**.
+A skill is not automatically a Bet.

-It is not an abstract modifier attached to a character sheet.
+An advantage is not automatically a Bet.

-**It is something that exists in the fiction before it exists in the mechanics.**
+It becomes a Bet when the player chooses to rely on it **here and now**.

+Each Bet contributes to the resolution pool.

+You are not calculating how good your character is.

+You are deciding **what you are betting matters.**

 For example: